luk3yx/minetest-money3/README.md

  - `money3.currency_name`: The text appended to the currency when displaying it.
     Default: `cr`.
  - `money3.enable_income`: Pays players 10cr every in-game day.
     Default: `true` if creative mode is disabled, otherwise `false`.
-If the [currency](https://gitlab.com/VanessaE/currency) mod is enabled, its
+If you are using the  [currency](https://gitlab.com/VanessaE/currency) mod, it is
-    automatic income system is automatically disabled.
+    probably a good idea to set `currency.income_enabled` to `false`.
+If you use an outdated version of the currency mod where this setting does not exist, the automatic income system is automatically disabled.
  - `money3.convert_items`: A lua table (that can also be `nil` to disable) similar to the following (default) one: